-NH Medicaid has transitioned to a managed care system called Medicaid Care Management (MCM).
-NH currently has two Managed Care Organizations (Health Plans) contracted.
+NH Medicaid is administered through a managed care system called Medicaid Care Management (MCM).
+NH currently has three Managed Care Organizations (Health Plans) contracted.
 To better understand NH Medicaid, eligibility, and services, go to our NH Medicaid page.

 Granite Advantage Health Care Program – On January 1, 2019, per state law, the Granite Advantage Health Care Program replaces NH Health Protection Program (NHHPP).
-This Medical coverage will continue through one of the state’s Medicaid Care Management plans, NH Healthy Families and Well Sense Health Plan.
-NHHPP / Premium Assistance Program (PAP) becomes the Granite Advantage Program.
+This Medical coverage will continue through one of the state’s Medicaid Care Management plans.
+NHHPP / Premium Assistance Program (PAP) has become the Granite Advantage Program.

 Health Insurance through your Work – If you get your health insurance through your employer or your spouse’s employer you may have encountered frustration when you needed something covered.
 Our Employer Health Insurance page has information and resources to help you better utilize your health insurance to cover your families needs.